 This super easy fish dish has a bit of Asian flair to it.
 Orange adds a citrus zing to the darker flavors of soy sauce and the spice o the ginger.
 It’s a classic combination.
 The glaze couldn’t possibly get any easier.
 Just mix it together in a bowl and pour it over the fish.
 Now that’s my kind of dinner!

-How Do I tell if mahi mahi is fresh or old?
+How do I tell if mahi mahi is fresh or old?

-Make sure you to take the time to pick out a fresh steak of mahi mahi as the difference in taste between old is new is quite significant in my opinion.
+Make sure you to take the time to pick out a fresh steak of mahi mahi as the difference in taste between old is new is quite significant.
 To find out if the mahi mahi steak you are looking at is fresh take a look at the meat and bloodlines.
 A fresh steak should have a consistent pinkish flesh that is slightly translucent.
 It should also have visible bright red bloodlines.
 If the fish has brown or has darker markings or dull and or brownish bloodlines that is a sign that it is not fresh.
 Another great way to tell the freshness of the fish is the smell.
 If it smells like the sea you know you are dealing with a fresher fish.
 Now it smells like fish you will know it is an older piece.

 Can I cook mahi mahi with the skin on?